 I sez, “You got em’.”

 Just like that.
 No advance, no nothin, man.
-I gave him “Boogie Shoes” by KC and The Sunshine Band, and “Calypso Breakdown” by Ralph MacDonald.
+I gave him, well not gave, but got two songs on the soundtrack.
+“Boogie Shoes” by KC and The Sunshine Band, and “Calypso Breakdown” by Ralph MacDonald.
 And then, what’d it sell, 20 million LP’s?
 Just for doing a favor.

 They went crazy after the disco era and thought everything was gonna be another Saturday Night Fever, they shipped records like crazy y’know, and all that stuff is returnable.
 It is and it isn’t, but try to collect your money, you’re gonna get records back.
 So thats what happened.
 The returns were way out of wack.